jope35/jope35/README.md

 I'm a data scientist 🤖 working mainly in Python and Spark

-💬 Ask me about: anything related to time-series forecasting ⚡ Fun fact: I have a healthy obsession with weather forecast
+💬 Ask me about: anything related to time-series forecasting <br>
+⚡ Fun fact: I have a healthy obsession with weather forecast